Q&A: e1 Marine on methanol to hydrogen fuel cell technology

 Until now, they have used hydrogen as a power source for smaller vessels, which was inconceivable due to its storage requirements.
 However, with our technology, hydrogen power can be created on demand from methanol and water.

 The results are impressive for smaller vessels by making hydrogen fuel cells a reality today with emissions benefits.
-Vessels with hydrogen fuel cells propulsion using hydrogen generators reforming methanol and water as feedstock would produce up to 28% less GHG emissions using grey methanol today.
+Vessels with hydrogen fuel cells propulsion using hydrogen generators reforming methanol and water as feedstock would produce up to 28% less GHG emissions using gray methanol today.
 In contrast, an EPA tier 3 compliant marine diesel engine would produce more carbon dioxide, ten times more CO, and four times more methane on the same vessel.

 As discussions around alternative marine fuel options continue, this data strengthens the argument that smaller vessel operators have options at their disposal, particularly through hydrogen fuel cells and batteries.
 It’s our goal to provide a renewable, flexible and cost-effective power source to enable the scaling of these solutions.